 - 1. Requirements for Each Course: pre-class reading and assignments, in-class assignments and participation in seminars, and post-class research papers. - 2.
-Pre-class Reading and Assignments: Students must read 800-1200 pages of assigned books or articles and write a reading report or book review, focusing specifically on church ministry or the meaning to their concentrations, which must be submitted before the first lecture. - 3.
-In order to help students to have deeper understanding and knowledge of the course, and to integrate teaching ideas and experience, they must participate in lectures and seminars as in-class assignments. - 4.
-A research paper must be submitted within one month after the completion of each course, and the content must integrate with the pastoral ministries. - 5.
-The passing grade of each assignment is B- or above.
-For the assignment that does not reach B-, the student is allowed to redo it once and will receive B- if the redo grade is above B-, but if below B-, the original failing grade will be recorded as the final grade. - 6.
+Pre-class Reading and Assignments: Students must read 800-1200 pages of assigned books or articles and write reading reports or book reviews, focusing specifically on church ministry or the meaning to their concentrations, which must be submitted before the first lecture. - 3.
+To help students to have deeper understanding and knowledge of the course, and to integrate teaching ideas and experience, they must participate in lectures and seminars as in-class assignments. - 4.
+A research paper of at least 6000 words must be submitted within one month after the completion of each course, and the content must be integrated with the pastoral ministries.

+- 5. The passing grade of each assignment is B- or above.
+For the assignment that does not reach B-, the student is allowed to redo it once and will receive B- if the redo grade is above B-, but if below B-, the original failing grade will be recorded as the final grade if students decide not to retake the course.
+In case it happens to be required courses, students have no choice but to retake the course until they receive a B- or above grade. - 6.
 Each course is 3 credits with 42 teaching hours. - 7.
 Dissertation: Dissertation Proposal (3 credits) and Dissertation (6 credits), total 9 credits. - 8.
 Teaching Format: Seminar and/or Lecture.
 If the seminar format is adopted, the time limit of it is less than 20 hours, and the rest is lecturing time. - 9.
 Independent Study: Receive guidance from the advisor through all kinds of methods, including in-person meetings.